eddiarnoldo/Go/Learning Go/Go/Tour of Go/Struct.md

-A Struct isn't a collection of fields
+A Struct is a collection of fields

 ```Go
 package main